 Can you put your company's info on the Web for access by wireless devices?
 Sure, but will it be opening you up to security problems?
 You bet.
-This tip, excerpted from InformIT,
+This tip, excerpted from InformIT, tells of the security problems with wireless networking, and what you can do about them.

 Network security refers to the protection of information and resources from loss, corruption, and improper use.
 Are wireless networks secure?
 Among businesses considering the implementation of a wireless system, this is a common and very important question.
 To answer this question, you must consider the functionality of a wireless network.